 The attribute panel for a water transport station looks like this:

 When you add attributes to water transport stations, follow the rules that apply specifically to them.
-The attributes for items are listed below, as well as the rules for entering values for each of them:
+The item attributes are listed below as well as the rules for entering values for each of them.

 When you enter an item type, select the value from the list: